Creating and maintaining green spaces through plantings and landscaping will improve the environment, and liveability for the community.

 Locations where additional planting has occurred includes the Palmerston CBD, Temple Terrace median, and larger parks that sustained tree loss in the cyclone.

 From October-December 2018 Council planted 128 trees.
-Approximately 30 trees have been planted during 2019, with plans for a further 368 trees to be planted during the January-March quarter.
+Council plans to plant over 350 trees during the January-March quarter.